Paingouin/Particles/README.md

 ### Install

-To run the project you will need to have
+To run the project you will need to have :
 * A C++17 compiler
 * Conan
 * CMake

-You will need to add the bincrafter remote to conan (used to retrieve : SDL2 +  GTEST +  GLEW )
+You have to add the bincrafter remote to conan (used to retrieve : SDL2 +  GTEST +  GLEW ) :
 ````bash
 $ conan remote add bincrafters "https://api.bintray.com/conan/bincrafters/public-conan"
 ````

-Then you only need to run cmake and compile the project.
+Now you can run cmake and compile the project :
 ````bash
 $ mkdir build
 $ cd build